iggy18/acrotrainer_website/README.md

 admin can add or delete products with photos they upload.

+a user can sign up and a verification email is sent out to verify account.

+a user can log in and log out change email adress and reset password.

 admin can add digital or physical products to page. if product is digital no address is required or saved to backend. if product requires shipping completed orders are saved to backend with shipping address.